FLACOCO: Fault Localization for Java based on Industry-grade Coverage

-\flacoco{} executes all the previously identified tests in a separate process.
-This execution is instrumented, via a custom Java agent, in order to record the lines covered by each test case.
-Instrumentation of the executed classes takes place at class loading time during test execution, and is fully provided by industry-grade Java code coverage library \jacoco{}~\footnote{\url{https://www.jacoco.org/jacoco/}}.
-Instrumentation by \jacoco{} supports all Java bytecode versions, from very old one (e.g. Java 1.4 was released in Feb 2002) to the latest ones.
+\emph{Instrumentation \& Test Execution} \flacoco{} executes all the previously identified tests in a separate process.
+This execution is monitored, via a custom Java agent, in order to record the lines covered by each test case.
+Monitoring does on-the-fly code instrumentation.
+The instrumentation of the executed classes takes place at class loading time during test execution, and is fully provided by the industry-grade Java code coverage library \jacoco{}~\footnote{\url{https://www.jacoco.org/jacoco/}}.
+The instrumentation in \jacoco{} supports all Java bytecode versions, from very old ones (e.g., Java 1.4 was released in Feb 2002) to the latest ones.